-Via the menu of an instance - variables in the "PLC" context, use the "Modify Link..." option to open a window for selecting a suitable process object (PDO) for linking:
+Via the menu of an instance - variables in the "PLC" context, use the "Modify Link..." option to open a window to select a suitable process object (PDO) for linking:

-Fig. 57: Creating the links between PLC variables and process objects
+Fig. 49: Creating the links between PLC variables and process objects

-In the window that opens, the process object for the variable "bEL1004_Ch4" of type BOOL can be selected from the PLC configuration tree:
+In the window that opens, the process object for the "bEL1004_Ch4" BOOL-type variable can be selected from the PLC configuration tree:

-Fig. 58: Selecting PDO of type BOOL
+Fig. 50: Selecting BOOL-type PDO

-According to the default setting, certain PDO objects are now available for selection.
-In this sample the input of channel 4 of the EL1004 terminal is selected for linking.
-In contrast, the checkbox "All types" must be ticked for creating the link for the output variables, in order to allocate a set of eight separate output bits to a byte variable.
+According to the default setting, only certain PDO objects are now available for selection.
+In this example, the input of channel 4 of the EL1004 terminal is selected for linking.
+In contrast, the checkbox "All types" must be ticked to create the link for the output variables, in order to allocate a set of eight separate output bits to a byte variable in this case.
 The following diagram shows the whole process:

-Fig. 59: Selecting several PDOs simultaneously: activate "Continuous" and "All types"
+Fig. 51: Selecting several PDOs simultaneously: activate "Continuous" and "All types"

 Note that the "Continuous" checkbox was also activated.
-This is designed to allocate the bits contained in the byte of the variable "nEL2008_value" sequentially to all eight selected output bits of the EL2008 terminal.
-In this way it is possible to subsequently address all eight outputs of the terminal in the program with a byte corresponding to bit 0 for channel 1 to bit 7 for channel 8 of the PLC.
-A special symbol () at the yellow or red object of the variable indicates that a link exists.
-The links can also be checked by selecting a "Goto Link Variable" from the context menu of a variable.
-The object opposite, in this case the PDO, is automatically selected:
+This is designed to allocate the bits contained in the byte of the "nEL2008_value" variable sequentially to all eight selected output bits of the EL2008 Terminal.
+It is thus possible to subsequently address all eight outputs of the terminal in the program with a byte corresponding to bit 0 for channel 1 to bit 7 for channel 8 of the PLC.
+A special symbol () on the yellow or red object of the variable indicates that a link exists.
+The links can also be checked by selecting "Goto Link Variable" from the context menu of a variable.
+The opposite linked object, in this case the PDO, is automatically selected:

-Fig. 60: Application of a "Goto Link" variable, using "MAIN.bEL1004_Ch4" as a sample similar PDO, it is possible to allocate this a set of bit-standardized variables (type "BOOL").
-Here, too, a "Goto Link Variable" from the context menu of a PDO can be executed in the other direction, so that the respective PLC instance can then be selected.
+Fig. 52: Application of a "Goto Link Variable", using "MAIN.bEL1004 Ch4" as an example integer or similar PDO, it is also possible to allocate this to a set of bit-standardized variables.
+Here, too, a "Goto Link Variable" can be executed in the other direction, so that the respective PLC instance can then be selected.

-The process of creating links can also take place in the opposite direction, i.e. starting with individual PDOs to variable.
-However, in this example it would then not be possible to select all output bits for the EL2008, since the terminal only makes individual digital outputs available.
-If a terminal has a byte, word, integer or
+The process of creating links can also be performed in the opposite direction, i.e. starting with individual PDOs to a variable.
+However, in this example, it would not be possible to select all output bits for the EL2008, since the terminal only makes individual digital outputs available.
+If a terminal has a byte, word,

-Note on the type of variable assignment
+Note on type of variable assignment